 - a.
 The Wellness Court shall collect data on each individual applicant, participant, and entire program. - i.
-The Wellness Court shall maintain files on each individual applicant or referral who is denied or refused admission to the program, including the reasons for the denial or rejection, the criminal history of the applicant, the preadmission legal screening and clinical assessment, and other demographic information as deemed beneficial by the Ho-Chunk Nation Judiciary. - ii.
+The Wellness Court shall maintain files on each individual applicant or referral who is denied or refused admission to the program, including the reasons for the denial or rejection, the criminal history of the applicant, the preadmission legal screening and clinical assessment, and other demographic information as deemed beneficial by the Ho-Chunk Nation Judiciary.

+- ii.
 The Wellness Court shall maintain files on each participant in the program for review and evaluation as well as treatment.
 The information collected for evaluation purposes must include a minimum standard data set as deemed appropriate through evidence based practices, and at a minimum contain: - 1.
 Location and contact information for each individual participant, both upon admission and termination/graduation of the program for follow-up reviews, and third party contact information; - 2.
 Significant transition point dates, including dates of referral, admission, new court orders, violations, jail/confinement, changes in services or treatments provided, phase advancements, periods of phase freeze, discharge for graduation or termination, any provision of after-care, and after-program recidivism; - 3.
 The individual's precipitating offenses and significant factual information, source of referral, and all treatment court evaluations and assessments; - 4.
-Treatments provided, including intensity of care or dosage, and their outcomes;

-- 5. Other services or opportunities provided to the individual and resulting use by the individual, such as education or employment and participation of and outcome for that individual; - 6.
-Reasons for termination or graduation from the program. - iii.
-The Wellness Court shall conduct a two year, follow-up contacts with and reviews of participants for key outcome indicators, such as drug use, recidivism, and employment yearly.
-These follow-up contacts and reviews of former participants are not extensions of the court's jurisdiction over the individuals. - 30.
+Treatments provided, including intensity of care or dosage, and their outcomes; - 5.
+Other services or opportunities provided to the individual and resulting use by the individual, such as education or employment and participation of and outcome for that individual; - 6.
+Reasons for termination or graduation from the program. - 30.
 Budget.
 The Legislature shall appropriate operating funds to ensure the Wellness Court can operate fully in accordance with the 10 key components promulgated by the National Association of Drug Treatment Court Professionals.
 Supra.
 Section 5b. - 31.
 Advisory Board.
 The Wellness Court Advisory Board should include legislative branch members (2), executive branch members (2), Wellness Court team members (3), Wellness Court graduate (1), and other community members who have an interest in the success of the Wellness Court program (5).
 This Board should meet on a bi-annual basis to consider and assist in the design, improvement, funding, and community education and support of the Wellness Court Program. - 32.
 Severability.
 If any part or parts, or application of any part of this Code is held invalid, such holding shall not affect the validity of the remaining parts of this Code.